matrix-org/matrix-ios-openwebrtc-wrapper/README.rst

 Known issues
 ============
-1. The lib does not build for iOS simulator.
-The reason is that OpenWebRTC-SDK does not provide libraries built for x86_64 architecture.
+1. The lib does not build for iOS simulator because OpenWebRTC-SDK does not provide libraries built for x86_64 architecture.
 See https://github.com/EricssonResearch/openwebrtc-examples/issues/79.